SeongKu-Kang/IR-RRD_INS21/README.md

 ![Large](https://latex.codecogs.com/svg.latex?\text{N}%20@%20N%20=%20\frac%20{%201%20}%20{%20|%20\mathcal%20{%20U%20}%20_{test}%20|%20}%20\sum%20_%20{%20u%20\in%20\mathcal%20{%20U%20}_{test}%20}%20\frac%20{%20\log%202%20}%20{%20\log%20\left(%20p%20_%20{%20u%20}%20+%201%20\right)%20}\text{,%20M}%20@%20N%20=%20\frac%20{%201%20}%20{%20|%20\mathcal%20{%20U%20}_{test}%20|%20}%20\sum%20_%20{%20u%20\in%20\mathcal%20{%20U%20}%20_{test}%20}%20\frac%20{%201%20}%20{%20p%20_%20{%20u%20}%20})

-## 3. Usage
-A. For DE, simply run "main_DE.py"

-B. For RRD, simply run "main_URRD.py"

-We also provide the training log and the learning curve of each method.
+We also provide the training log and the learning curves of the proposed method.
 You can find them in /logs folder and the attached jupyter notebook.